 Laura McKendry's work

 You can see more of Laura’s incredible work at Bird and Beast and on her website, as well as upon Instagram, @lauramckendry_art.
 Feeling inspired?
-All three of Laura’s courses also have dates available to book a place on right now, and don’t miss Laura at the Affordable Arts Fair in Battersea this Thursday 17 October, where she will be delivering the Textual Exploration and 90s Neon Portraits workshops.
+Don’t miss Laura at the Affordable Arts Fair in Battersea this Thursday 17 October, where she will be delivering the Textual Exploration and 90s Neon Portraits workshops.